C2SM-RCM/emiproc/joss/paper.md

 `VerticalProfile` object.

 These profile objects can be assigned very specifically to certain types of emissions.
-For example, it is possible to assign them to specific category/polluant/country/gridcell.
+For example, it is possible to assign them to a specific category / polluant / country / gridcell.

 ## Export functions

-Finally, the `emiproc` package contain functions to export the inventory to various formats used in air quality models.
+Finally, `emiproc` contains many functions to export inventories for various air quality models.
-These export functions are designed in a way to make life as simple as possible for the modeller.
-However some transport model might require some specific data which is not given in the inventories.
-In this case, `emiproc` provides error messages which guide the modeller into adding the missing data.
+These export functions are designed to make life of the modellers as simple as possible.

+Some transport model might require some additional data which is not given in the inventories.
+In this case, `emiproc` provides error messages which guide the user into adding the missing data.

 ## Emissions generation

-In some cases, some emissions are not provided in the inventory.
+Some emissions sectors are not provided in the inventory.
 For example, the human respiration is rarely provided.
 However, an emission map for this sector can be estimated based on the population density.
 For this purpose, `emiproc` provides a module that helps to calculate these emissions.